TOPLLab/topllab.github.io/warduino/guide/examples/analog-io.md

 ## Program

-Read an analog input pin, map the value, and use it to adjust the LED brightness.
+This example program reads an analog input pin, maps the value, and uses it to adjust the LED brightness.
 To read an analog value from a potentiometer or similar sensor we use the `analogWrite` primitive:

 ::: code-group